 Thank you for visiting The Dr Carol Show!
-Our weekly radio program and all our resources are designed to help you connect with God in every area of your life – physical, emotional, relational, and spiritual.
-We hope you enjoy!
+Our radio program, our upcoming Television program, and all our resources are designed to help you connect with God in every area of your life – in body, mind, and soul.
+I hope you enjoy!
 And I’d love to hear from you. —- Dr Carol

 This is only a sample of resources available.
 Keep looking until you find some help!

 How many times do you hear some say, “I look forward to board meetings!”
 But really, I do.

 Now, these are not your normal board meetings.
 These meetings may be short or long, fun or serious, superficial or deep.
 The agenda may include topics such as prayer and gratitude, stress over money or health, fears or hopes about the future, children or grandchildren, or strategy in business and ministry.

 I’m talking about the board meetings my husband Al and I hold every night when we go to bed.
 We’ve done this ever since we were first married, and I can’t imagine a successful, happy marriage without something like our board meetings.
 Sometimes those meetings are full of laughter and playful teasing.
 There have been times they result in tears.
 If we’re tired they may be very short.

 Our board meetings don’t always solve every item on the agenda; that’s not their purpose.
 But they do make certain that things are clear between us before we go to sleep.
 We close the day knowing we are on the same side, facing the same issues shoulder to shoulder.
 We understand what’s important to each other, and usually feel closer than ever.

 That doesn’t mean we never disagree, or that we never have problems.
 But having almost daily board meetings means that no wall has a chance to grow between us.

 You probably don’t need to be told how important communication is to a healthy marriage.
 But although it’s vital, it may not always seem easy to do.